dchacon15/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-2. Devise a strategy for filling in all of the missing values in the dataset.
-The strategy does not need to be sophisticated.
-For example, you could use the
-mean/median for that day, or the mean for that 5-minute interval, etc.
+To use this information without filtering the data from the dataset, the missing values can be filled with a strategy.
+In this case the strategy used is calculating the 5 minute interval.

 ```r
 filledMissingNA <- merge(activityData,averageNumberSteps, by = "interval")